cleungpaton/LLMlandscape/README.md

 **Key features:**
 - Built as an “answer engine” rather than a chatbot
-- Real-time search and citation system
+- Real time search and citation system
 - “Copilot” mode for iterative queries
 - Academic and research-focused